 Below is a list of the investigations that may be carried out.
 Click on each tab to read more about them.

-– A metallic taste in your mouth
+notice a metallic taste in your mouth

-– Feel the need to pass urine
+feel as though you need to pass urine

 Once the test is completed, you will be observed for 30 minutes to ensure that you have had no reaction to the dye.
 The cannula is then removed and you will be able to go home.